The Best Colleges in California for 2026

 California State University, Long Beach is dedicated to providing a high-quality education founded on the principles of superior teaching, research, and service for the people of California and the world.
 Motivated by the values of diversity, integrity, and service, CSU Long Beach strives to make its world-class education accessible and inclusive.
 The university looks to change lives by expanding educational opportunities, fostering creativity, and preparing future leaders.

 CSU Long Beach is proud of the tight-knit community it has cultivated over the years.
-With a population of 37,000—and even its own zip code!—the 323-acre campus beckons those who are ready to learn, explore, and succeed.
+With a population of over 34,000—and even its own zip code!—the 323-acre campus beckons those who are ready to learn, explore, and succeed.
 CSU Long Beach boasts a beautiful campus with state-of-the-art research facilities, performing arts centers, and the Earl Burns Miller Japanese Garden.
 Students and members of the surrounding community are encouraged to experience all of the beauty and inspiration the campus has to offer.

 Acceptance rate 47% • Net price $9,731

-Total Undergrad Population 34,243 • Setting City: Large • Public 4-year
+Total Undergrad Population 34,243 • Setting City • Public 4-year

 Graduation rate (6 year) 70% • Retention rate 85% • Student-to-faculty ratio 19:1